jounaidr/jrc-node/README.md

 private static final String GENESIS_DIFFICULTY = "3";
 private static final String GENESIS_PROOF_OF_WORK = "1101011101110100010010011001011010101001000010001011100011111011000110111000010010111111000100000000000011100011110011000000001101011000011110011010111110001000101010111000000100001100010101001100101011001110011110010000011110001011001010000001010011011000";
 ```
-Note: this data will be changed upon deployment

 ### Block Hashing
 Each block's hash is generated using the [Keccak-256](https://keccak.team/keccak_specs_summary.html) algorithm, for which the implementation can be found